HUGSBOX/YALP/README.txt

 is encouraged to change and distribute this program as they see fit, as long as those same rights are extended to anyone they distribute their changes to.
-This is the basic principle of the GNU General Public License (version 2.0) which is distributed with this program, and (of course) MUST be distributed
+This is the basic principle of the GNU General Public License (version 2.0) which is distributed with this program, and (of course) MUST be distributed along with any forked or otherwise modified version.

 USAGE